 Vitamin D rich foods:

-Vitamin b12 deficiency is linked to insomnia and B-Complex vitamin supplements are advised to combat feelings of lethargy and anxiety.
+Vitamin B12 deficiency is linked to insomnia and B-Complex vitamin supplements may help combat feelings of lethargy and anxiety.
 B12 helps your body to create energy and improves the health of blood cells, brain function, metabolism, and energy.

 B vitamin-rich foods:

 Studies have shown that intravenous vitamin C supplements can help patients with obstructive sleep apnea to sleep better.
 Vitamin C is crucial to maintaining a healthy immune system and can help ease symptoms of colds and flu.